 It being early morning, life still had to kick in, but at least the ticket officer was open.
 We paid the fee (3,000 INR apparently community run), made a U-turn and walked down the steep stairway leading into the ravine until we reached the valley floor.

+Here there was a kiddies water park normally river fed, but now (still?) empty.
 Across the river the well-cemented paths continued.
 Everything was still in the process of getting cleaned, though it was very apparent that almost all cleaning work had taken place, the area being nearly spotless.
 Past some stalls still in the process of opening up, one comes to the cliff face where the approximately 30m high waterfall thunders down.
 Swimming possibilities are available under the waterfall as well as further downstream. even a kiddies pool is available.

 Air Terjun Jumog made a great impression, one of the better managed sites in Southeast Asia.